[Nathan Dumlao, Unsplash]

-Best Diners In New Orleans | Top Diner Restaurants In NOLA
+Best Diners in New Orleans | Top Diner Restaurants in NOLA

 There's something about a diner that's so comforting.
 It's an American dining tradition; you walk up to the counter or grab a booth and get a big, hot breakfast that really gets you warmed up and ready for the day.
 There are so many diners in New Orleans, several of which are decades old.
 It can be hard to choose which one to go to, but you know that you will be greeted with warm smiles from the staff and food beyond compare.